ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

 }
 ```

-Noe suppose we wanted to retrieve the full name of our `beer` as `'Miller Lite'` we could define a getter as follows,
+Now suppose we wanted to retrieve the full name of our `beer` as `'Miller Lite'` we could define a getter as follows,

 ```js
 var beer = {